google/timesketch/docs/developers/api-client.md

 date = "2020-08-06T12:48:06.994188Z"
 timestamp_desc = "Test_description"

-#attributes: A dict of extra attributes to add to the event.
+# Attributes: A dict of extra attributes to add to the event.
 attributes = {"a": "alpha", "o": "omega", "g": "gamma"}

 #tags: A list of strings to include as tags.